SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * easily integrate your own short URL for your links(i.e. skymse.com)
 * The mobile app makes scheduling on the go super easy.

-You probably shouldn't use buffer if...
+### You probably shouldn't use buffer if...

 The social media work is an echo chamber of recycled information.
-WHile buffer is a good tool, it's only as good as the content that you're sharing.
+While buffer is a good tool, it's only as good as the content that you're sharing.
 So be original focus on creating awesome content.
 That't where the real magic happens.

 Buffer also doesn't take the place of live interaction.
 Engaging with your followers and fans works best when you're in the native medium and can make the difference in how people perceive your brand.